jmgomezsoriano/filedatasource/README.md

 print(lists[0].name)
 ```

-## Convert from CSV to Excel and viceversa
+## Convert from CSV to Excel and vice-versa

 With these tools, it is very simply to convert from a CSV to an Excel file and viceversa: